denish-asodariya/number_analyzer/README.md

 - Counts the total number of digits in the input string.
 - Counts the total number of symbols (non-alphanumeric characters) in the input string.
 - Displays the total number of characters in the input string.
+- Analyzes the sentiment of the input string (in progress).
+- Provides word frequencies of the input string.

 ## Usage